 Strollers come in various types with many different features.
 They are an indispensable part of our arsenal of baby gear.
-But knowing when you can use them is a good question that we should explore.
+But knowing when you can use them is a question we should explore.

 When Can Babies Use a Stroller?